Sophos Recommendations - Cybersecurity Best Practices

 In 2021, unpatched vulnerabilities were the cause of almost half of all cyber incidents investigated by Sophos.
 It is clear that rapid and regular patching significantly increases system security and minimizes the risk of these vulnerabilities being exploited.

-No software is completely secure; every software has potential security vulnerabilities.
+No software is completely secure; every application can have potential security vulnerabilities.
 Regular updates are therefore essential, even if they are sometimes perceived as annoying.
 They do not always bring new functions, but often also fix critical security problems that are not necessarily listed in the release notes.

 Although an update can occasionally lead to problems, the risk of skipping an update is far greater.
 It is therefore advisable to remain proactive and apply patches continuously and immediately.